-The DRCS aims to help the dentists and the patient resolve the complaint, ultimately helping to rebuild the dentist-patient relationship.
+If local resolution is not achieved, the DCS will work with the dentist and the patient to try to resolve the complaint, liaising with all parties concerned.
 If this fails, a complaints panel will be convened, and will be able to make the following recommendations:

 - (a) the complaint be closed with no further action; or - (b) no further action should be taken in relation to this specific complaint, but make recommendations as to future practice; or - (c) the dental professional should offer an apology to the patient; and/or - (d) make recommendations as to future practice and/or - (e) a full or partial refund of fees; and/or - (f) the dental professional shall make a contribution towards the remedial treatment of up to the cost of the original treatment.
-The panel must be reasonably satisfied that the sum of money involved is appropriate for the remedial treatment and that the remedial treatment proposed is reasonable; or - (g) endorse an agreement reached between the patient and the dental professional; or - (h) in exceptional circumstances, the panel may not be able to decide the outcome of a complaint.
+The panel must be reasonably satisfied that the sum of money involved is appropriate for the remedial treatment and that the remedial treatment proposed is reasonable; or

+- (g) endorse an agreement reached between the patient and the dental professional; or - (h) in exceptional circumstances, the panel may not be able to decide the outcome of a complaint.
 In these circumstances it may either record that a decision cannot be reached and/or ask for further information.